mattyleecifer/AgentSmithU/README.md

 - `-messageassistant` add message from assistant to chat

 This can be used to build a full agent.
 The Python module basically follows the same idea - you set the flags/messages and then make a call.

-If you want to build from source, you might want to change the PGP keys in `core.go` (this protects your API key*) or set your API key manually in the code.
-Then it's just `go build` and run.

 *The app stores an encrypted API key in `homedir` by default.
 It will not do this if you specify a key with the `-key` flag.